-Indeed, confronted by the various challenges of building greenfield projects, many operators have remained focused on extracting the maximum value from their existing sites.
+field projects, many operators have remained focused on extracting the maximum value from their existing sites.
 Buenaventura's debottlenecking program is an example of this, but not the only one.
 Hatch, for instance, is advising Nexa on a debottlenecking program at the Cajamarquilla zinc refinery.
-Following this trend, a number of companies in the segment are finding their own niches and acting as external advisors: for example.
-Hatch actually has a transversal Advisory practice covering mining, energy and infrastructure.
+Following this trend, a number of companies in the segment are finding their own niches and acting as external advisors; for example, Hatch actually has a transversal Advisory practice covering mining, energy and infrastructure.